 It’s also a game tailored to people with limitations.

 She’s injured both of her ACLs, has bad knees and has back issues, but she can still play.
-An assistance called a curling delivery device can make it possible for just about anyone to play, including folks in wheelchairs.
-There are adaptations for people who are blind or hard of hearing.
+An assistance tool called a curling delivery device can make it possible for just about anyone to play, including folks in wheelchairs.
+There are also adaptations for people who are blind or hard of hearing.

 Curling for all interest levels